timwah/pokeslack/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 ## Ideas for improvement
-* Immediately send an alert for found Pokemon meeting the alert criteria instead of waiting for the entire scan pass to be complete
-* Use distance (plus a buffer, since distance is calculated via a straight line) and walking speed (3 mph) compared with expiration time to calculate if you can walk there in time, then send a notification.
-Can then eliminate the distance limit.
 * Nicer Slack messages with images to the Pokemon, and a static Google map image of where the Pokemon is in comparison to the search position

 ## Credits